The Agriculture Dilemma

 Following an introduction by the Governor General HE Rt Hon Dame Patsy Reddy;

-Participants will then be invited to think about the challenge that NZ faces with respect to the “Agriculture Dilemma”
+Participants were then be invited to think about the challenge that NZ faces with respect to the “Agriculture Dilemma”

 Agriculture is suffering from a growing dilemma: it needs to contribute to feeding a growing world population, and conserve biodiversity and manage natural resources of an increasingly depleted planet.
 In addition it agriculture is the economic life blood for many nations.